IlyFer/Codility-Lessons/README.md

 # Codility-Lessons
-This is to share solutions of exercises from Codility Developer Training
+This is to share solutions of exercises from Codility Developer Training: https://app.codility.com/programmers/lessons/